 – It is strongly recommended that shorts have drawstrings and that they are secured tightly.

-– Local rules need to be checked regarding the use of sponsor-identification, logos, badges, crests, and similar patches on shirts before they are applied.
+– Local rules need to be checked regarding the use of sponsor-identifications, logos, badges, crests, and similar patches on shirts before they are applied.

 – Oddly enough, the Law does not specifically address printing numbers on jerseys or shorts.
 These are usually required by local rules, often mandating that numbers be placed on both the backs and fronts of jerseys and sometimes on the lower-right leg of shorts.
 In addition, last names, first names, or nicknames may be allowed to be placed on the backs of jerseys above the number.